 Ascending AC and modern post-THAC0

-In modern editions of Dungeons & Dragons, you start with an unarmored AC of 10, or 12 in case of Lamentations of the Flame Princess.
-Then you put on leather and go up by 2, or put on chain and go up 4, etc. The AC number is also the target number of the attacker’s roll on a d20.
+In modern editions of Dungeons & Dragons, you start with an unarmored AC of 10, (or 12 in case of Lamentations of the Flame Princess).
+You put on leather and go up by 2, or put on chain and go up 4, etc. The AC number is also the target number of the attacker’s roll on a d20.

 Anyway, so much for the facts of THAC0: It is not the simplest solution in the world, but it is also not the horrible incomprehensible beast some people make it out to be.